Welcome to my series, Mom to Mompreneur Blog Growth Update! Wow! that was a mouthful.

 Some pretty amazing – excuse my word here – shiz has happened with blogger outreach.

 In the beginning of the month, I wrote down all the sites I wanted to leave comments on and whenever I had a chance I would leave a comment.

 This sparked a traffic generating tip and now I’m using it all the time whenever I comment.

-Because of my commenting and joining Facebook groups, I was asked to collaborate on three blogs!
+Because of my commenting and joining Facebook groups, I was asked to collaborate on some blogs!

 - Laura from The Bad Business Mum invited me to contribute to her post on 9 Things that Will Surprise You When You Start a Blog.

 - Alissia Haggard of the Stay at Home Mompreneur does regular contributor posts and I’m on her list for future contributions!